 The breathtaking display spans a wide range of instruments from around the world.
 The gallery features the largest number of musical instruments on display in the UK.

 Watch short films linking instruments on display to the cultures and contexts in which they are played around the world.

 Interactive sound tables offer the chance to listen to the sounds of your favourite instruments, and make some new discoveries.
-The Hands on Space allows everyone the chance to make some music of their own.

 Music Gallery displays

 - At Home With Music – a display telling the stories of the keyboard instruments we have invited into our homes.
 This Music Gallery display explores the smaller keyboard instruments that, over the centuries, we have invited into our homes.This display features rare and beautiful instruments from both the Horniman and the Victoria & Albert Museum collections, including all types of keyboard instruments: organs, harpsichords, virginals, spinets, pianos and clavichords.
 Each instrument has its own stories to tell, with the display bringing to light their inner workings, as well as their place in social and political history.

 - The rhythms of life – a glimpse of how music and musical instruments accompany the milestones of life around the world, from Yoruba naming ceremonies to weddings in Uzbekistan and funerals in Cameroon.